space-wizards/RobustToolbox/docs/engine3d-migration.md

 - Local scale is part of the transform and network state.
 - `SpatialMath`, `SpatialTransform`, and `Box3` define the initial 3D math core.
-- `Robust.Client3D` is a runnable bootstrap client with an OpenGL 3.3 mesh pass, perspective camera, depth buffer, and a small animated 3D room.
+- `Robust.Client3D` is a runnable bootstrap client with an OpenGL 3.3 mesh pass, perspective camera, depth buffer, and a volumetric 3D room.
+- The local playable slice has camera-relative movement, mouse look, gravity, jumping, and fixed-step character collision against transformed `Box3` bounds.
+- `Robust.Client3D.Tests` locks down grounding, obstacle blocking, jump/landing,
+  and deterministic movement before the controller is moved server-side.

 The bootstrap client is intentionally isolated from the legacy client assembly.
 It proves the new spatial contract and GPU path can run while the old planar